-From personalizing your email content to running personalized school tours, your audience wants to feel as though you’re talking to them on an individual level — and your 'letter of offer' is no exception.
-Your goal is to build rapport and build an emotional connection, so the more tailored and personalized your letter is, the better it’ll be received.
+From personalising your email content to running personalized school tours, your audience wants to feel as though you’re talking to them on an individual level — and your 'letter of offer' is no exception.
+Your goal is to build rapport and build an emotional connection, so the more tailored and personalised your letter is, the better it’ll be received.

 2. It’s warm and welcoming

 Remember, this is a highly emotional time in your prospective families’ lives.
 They’ve been waiting for years to arrive at this moment, so it’s essential that your communication reflects that.
 Keep building that emotional connection by inviting prospective families to be a part of your school community.
 Get your prospective families excited and engaged by telling them all about the latest news and upcoming events at your school.